Chemistry 652- - - ORGANOMETALLIC CHEMISTRY - - - Spring 2021

 - a bibliography (references to prior work, see J. Am.
 Chem.
 Soc. for style).

 Review: Shortly after having submitted your proposal, your prayers to the gods of funding and your teaching schedule are rudely interrupted by the receipt (via e-mail) of several research proposals written by your peers at other institutions of higher learning all across the nation.
-ACS-PRF is seeking your (anonymous) evaluation of these proposals (by scientific merit, significance, chance of success, technical quality of proposal, etc.).
+ACS-PRF is seeking your (anonymous) peer-evaluation of these proposals (by scientific merit, significance, chance of success, technical quality of proposal, etc.).
 Your comments and ratings will aid the program director in deciding which proposals will be funded this year.
 Unfortunately, there is not enough money available to fund all proposal (surprise!).
 Past experience has shown that only ca 30 % of all requests for funding can be accommodated.

 Approximate Class Syllabus: